 Readers, please do a favor for yourself, rewind your memories to recall the Maggi noodles controversy.
 The case was, the lead was found excessive of the permissible limits set by the FSSAI.
 Although no hazardous effects were observed to the consumer of the product, obviously it was a contravention of the food safety standards in India.

-The management grasped the severity of the situation and deployed the disaster management team for the rescue and relief.
+Company associates grasped the severity of the good and bad management and deployed the disaster management team for the rescue and relief.
 The management decided to destroy the stock.
 Sooner than later the Maggi went off the selves across the length and breadth of India.

 The company was stuck with estimated 30,000 tons of the produce valuing approximately 425 – 450 crores.
 What to do with this giant stock.
 Made arrangements to transport the stock to a cement manufacturing location to use the furnace of the cement maker to fire and extinguish the stock.
 It was a tough decision in tough times.
 But for the business ethics and to save the prestigious brand the management took the painful decision.
 Maggie is the flagship brand of Nestle India Ltd.